WICG/canvas-color-space/CanvasColorSpaceProposal.md

 ### Limitations
 * toDataURL and toBlob are lossy, depending on the file format, when used on a canvas that has a pixelFormet other than 8-8-8-8.
 Possible future improvements could solve or mitigate this issue by adding more file formats or adding options to specify the resource color space.

-### Implementation notes
-* When possible, the linerPixelMath option should use GPU API extensions for sRGB transfer curve support.
-This will streamline the gamma compression/decrompression overhead for performing filtering and compositing in linear space.

 ### Adoption
 Lack of color management and color interoperability is a longstanding complaint about the canvas API.
 Authors of games and imaging apps are expected to be enthusiastic adopters.